ccnmtl/djangowind/README.markdown

 Django Auth includes Groups so the natural thing would be to map wind affils directly to groups.
-That's often a good idea, but Django Auth groups only have one 'name' field so that would have to be set to match the wind affil string, which is ugly.
+That's often a good idea, but Django Auth groups only have one `name` field so that would have to be set to match the wind affil string, which is ugly.
 Also, frequently we use wind affils to map students into "classes" which is conceptually a bit different from django auth groups.
 So we need a bit more flexibility